greenorbitspace/web/src/content/pledges/asat.md

 ---
 name: "Space Industry Statement in Support of International Commitments to Not Conduct ASAT Tests"
-description: "Our societal reliance on commercial space applications and services continues to grow, with applications spanning communication systems, navigation, Earth observation, and more.
-These societal benefits are at risk of being disrupted by the continued testing of anti-satellite (ASAT) weapons that produce large amounts of orbital debris, such as direct-ascent anti-satellite missiles.
-These tests directly threaten the safety of our space systems and the long-term sustainability of the space environment within which they operate, including the future economic development of low Earth orbit.
-In December 2023, the UN General Assembly adopted a resolution 77/41 calling upon countries to commit not to conduct such tests."
+description: "Our societal reliance on commercial space applications and services continues to grow, including communication systems, navigation, Earth observation, and more.
+These critical benefits are at risk due to the continued testing of anti-satellite (ASAT) weapons, which generate large amounts of orbital debris, threatening the safety and long-term sustainability of the space environment and the future economic development of low Earth orbit.
+In December 2023, the UN General Assembly adopted resolution 77/41, urging countries to commit to not conducting such tests."
 organisations:
   - Secure World Foundation
 logo: "/logos/pledges/asat.png"